Wodajo/Networking-theory/CCNA-by-Jeremy/Interfaces and cables.md

 Ports:
 - RJ-45 (Registered Jack) - used with copper ethernet cable
-- SFP Transceiver (Small Form-Factor Pluggable) - insert them into ports for fiber port, and fiber into transceiver
+- SFP Transceiver (Small Form-Factor Pluggable) - insert them into ports for fiber port, and fiber into transceiver form factor - hardware design aspect that defines size, shape and other physical specifications of components